Evolution of magnetic bubble domains in the uniaxial ferromagnet CeRu$_2$Ga$_2$B inferred from the Hall effect and ac magnetic susceptibility: Introduction

-Based on our observation, we speculate the magnetic bubble in \crgb~ undergoes the following evolution with field: it begins as a trivial magnetic domain with zero topological charge in zero field.
-As the field increases, the topological charge within a bubble appears to lead to a finite $\rhoxyT$ signal, which goes back to zero as getting close to the saturation field.
-Furthermore, based on the analogy to the behavior of $\dchidh$ in B20 magnet \cite{Wilhelm2011, Bauer2012, Bauer2017}, the broad peak in $\dchidh(H)$ indicates the wide variation of the onset field values for the topological charge to emerge in individual magnetic bubbles in \crgb.
+Based on our observation, we speculate the magnetic bubble in \crgb~ undergoes the following evolution with field: it begins as a trivial magnetic domain with zero topological charge ($i.e.$ collinear or coplanar or both) in zero field.
+As the field increases, the topological charge within a bubble begins to develop locally and results in a finite $\rhoxyT$ signal.
+As the field further increases, $\rhoxyT$ diminishes to zero as the field approaches the saturation field.
+Furthermore, based on the analogy to the behavior of $\dchidh$ in B20 magnet \cite{Bauer2012, Wilhelm2011, Bannenberg2018}, the broad peak in $\dchidh(H)$ indicates the wide variation of the onset field values for the topological charge to emerge in individual magnetic bubbles in \crgb.

-Our findings will be utilized to expand the search of magnetic materials hosting the topological spin textures to ones with uniaxial anisotropy, and open a new avenue to tailoring topological defects in magnetic thin films, of which the coplanar magnetic bubbles are ubiquitously observed but topological ones are less common \cite{Vistoli2019, Nakamura2018, Maccariello2018, Jeong2015}.
+Our findings will be utilized to expand the search for magnetic materials hosting the topological spin textures to ones with uniaxial anisotropy, and open a new avenue to tailoring topological defects in magnetic thin films, of which the coplanar magnetic bubbles are ubiquitously observed, some of which turns out topological ones \cite{Vistoli2019, Nakamura2018, Maccariello2018, Jeong2015}.

 \red \black